 It’s a very common question asked by many men, do women like beards?
-Let’s examine this topic:
+This article will examine this topic in full detail.

 Have you ever skipped a day or two of shaving because you were too busy, too rushed or too tired to shave, only to have your wife or girlfriend say to you, disdain in her voice, “You’re not growing a beard, are you?”
 Does she cringe as the calendar marches ever closer to “Movember?”

 Anecdotal evidence suggests that many women say they prefer a clean-shaven man.
 Yet, there are millions of women happily enjoying life with a bearded man.
 So what’s the deal?
 Do women like beards?

 Part of people’s attitudes toward beards is rooted in the history behind facial hair.
 So we’ll start with a little bit of Beard History 101 so you have an idea of why beards seem to wax and wane with the passage of time.

 Although no one is 100 percent sure, it’s likely that early man didn’t concern himself much with grooming.
 Facial hair was normal, and probably necessary for warmth.
 Razors were still centuries away.
 Besides, early man was too preoccupied with hunting for food and warding off saber-tooth tigers to care much about their appearance and never worried about the question, do women like beards?

 As man became more civilized, the wearing (or not wearing) of a beard became less about practicality and more about fashion.
 As with modern North American culture today, cultures like ancient Rome looked to its celebrities to set facial hair trends (though its celebrities were less movie star-ish and more political ruler-ish).

 For many decades the Romans embraced the baby-face, until, it is said, a particular Roman emperor grew a full beard to cover up some battle scars.
 Suddenly, beards were “in,” and everyone who was anyone sported one.